jonluca/blog/_posts/2021-06-14-async-python-http.md

 {% include image.html file="pycurl-results" alt="PyCurl results" %}

 If you know how to set up HTTPX or PyCurl in a way that's faster let me know!

+## UVLoop

+Addendum: 8/27/21 - I received an email from Steve telling me about uvloop, a faster, drop in replacement for asyncio's event loop.

+{% include image.html file="uvloop-email" alt="uvloop email" %}

+It doesn't seem to have impacted the performance all that much - it did have lower variance, though.
+Across multiple runs of a regular asyncio event loop, I would get as high as 3s for the same 4000 requests; with uvloop, it never broke 2.1s.

+{% include image.html file="uvloop" alt="speed results for uvloop" %}

+For a drop in replacement it seems pretty great - I don't think it'll help much at this stage, though, because most of the timing is due to the actual network call at this point.
+The threading and event loop implementation isn't adding that much overhead, I'm guessing.